 Amid such growing social unrest, the Japanese military decided that they could get the nation out of the recession by invading the continent.

 A growing concern in Japan was the fact that the population kept expanding and the country was becoming overcrowded because of its relatively small size.
 This was why the additional 200,000 square kilo meters that Manchuria provided was critical to accommodating the future spillover of the Japanese population.
 The Japanese people justified this because they had a very low opinion of the Chinese.
 Therefore, they never considered the rights of the Chinese citizens.
 Furthermore, it was firmly believed that Manchuria had valuable natural resources, such as fertile agricultural land, valuable forests, and much-needed minerals.
 At that time, Japan had many problems, and the most suitable solution to those problems seemed to be the invasion of Manchuria.

 Japan did not have a military until 1873.
-After the ruling of Tokugawa Shogunate government was over and Japan ended its seclusion policy, Japan began diplomatic relationships with European countries and the US.
-Japanese government tried to make the country like the US or European countries and “imitated” a number of things.
-The government also considered that to be a country like them they must have a strong military and they started drifting system.
-As European countries and the US colonized Asian countries, Japanese government also tried to imitate what they did and started invading neighboring countries.
+After the ruling of the Tokugawa Shogunate government was over and Japan ended its seclusion policy, Japan began diplomatic relationships with European countries and the U.S. The Japanese government tried to make the country like the U.S. or European countries by “imitating” several things.
+The government also believed that to be a country like them, it must have a strong military and thus started a conscription system.
+As European countries and the U.S. colonized Asian countries, the Japanese government also tried to imitate what they did and started invading neighboring countries.

 The Sino-Japanese War was fought between the Empire of Japan and the Republic of China from 1937 to 1945.
 It is also referred to as the Japan-China Incident.

-On the Japanese side, the conflict was initially called the North China Incident when it broke out, and in September 1937, the Cabinet decided to officially call it the Shina Incident.
+On the Japanese side, the conflict was called the North China Incident when it broke out.
+In September 1937, the cabinet decided to officially call it the Shina Incident.